Unboxed-Software/solana-course/content/nfts-with-metaplex.md

     );
 ```

-### Upload Image
+### Upload assets

+Before you can create an NFT, you need to prepare and upload any assets you plan to associate with the NFT.
+While this doesn't have to be an image, most NFTs have an image associated with them.

-Before creating an NFT, the initial step is to upload the image for the NFT.
-This process involves converting the image to a buffer, then converting it to a `Metaplex` file, and finally uploading it to the designated "Storage Driver".
+Preparing and uploading an image involves converting the image to a buffer, converting it to the Metaplex format using the `toMetaplexFile` function,, and finally uploading it to the designated Storage Driver.

-The Metaplex SDK supports the creation of a `MetaplexFile` from either files present on your local computer or those uploaded by a user through a browser.
-You can do the former by using `fs.readFileSync` to read the image file, convert it into a `MetaplexFile` using `toMetaplexFile`.
+The Metaplex SDK supports the creation of a new Metaplex file from either files present on your local computer or those uploaded by a user through a browser.
+You can do the former by using `fs.readFileSync` to read the image file, then convert it into a Metaplex file using `toMetaplexFile`.
+Finally, use your `Metaplex` instance to call `storage().upload(file)` to upload the file.
+The function's return value will be the URI where the image was stored.

 ```tsx
 const buffer = fs.readFileSync("/path/to/image.png");